h3xar0n/docs.hackerone.com/docs/programs/aws-security-hub-integration.md

 The AWS Security Hub integration exchanges vulnerability findings between HackerOne and Security Hub, streamlining workflows to accelerate security actions.
 By consolidating and routing vulnerability intelligence from HackerOne to AWS Security Hub, the integration delivers greater visibility into crucial gaps that could lead to a cyberattack.

 AWS customers can sync all HackerOne vulnerability findings and use AWS Security Hub as the single console for management and prioritization.
-They can also compare AWS Security Hub findings with those found by the HackerOne community to see duplicates, understand status, and plan remediation, as shown in Figure 2 below.
+They can also compare AWS Security Hub findings with those found by the HackerOne community to see duplicates, understand status, and plan remediation.

 With consolidated vulnerability reports, unified findings for more informed responses, and faster time to remediation, AWS customers can improve application security.
 HackerOne’s AWS Security Hub integration means severe vulnerabilities are routed to the right people at the right time to increase security team efficiencies, improve reporting, and reduce application exploitation.